-You will also be given a survey to complete that will take 5 to 10 minutes.
+Before or during this appointment you will be given a Patient Reported Measures survey.
+It will take 5 to 10 minutes to complete.
 The survey will ask you questions about your health and wellbeing.
+(More information on the next page).